sikandaralilaghari/JavaScript-Codes/README.md

 #Every() Method in javascript:
-The every() method  in javascript returns a Boolean Value true. if each and every element in array satisfies the given condition. otherwise, it returns false.
+The every() method  in javascript returns a Boolean Value true. if each and every element in array satisfies the given condition. otherwise, it returns false. just like some method it has three parameter 1. element 2. index 3.
+Numbers of array